-All personnel in Trusted Roles shall maintain skill levels consistent with the CA's training and performance programs.
-Individuals in trusted roles shall be aware of changes in the TrustFactory CA or RA operations, as applicable.
+All personnel in Trusted Roles maintain skill levels consistent with the CA's training and performance programs.
+Individuals in trusted roles are aware of changes in the TrustFactory CA or RA operations, as applicable.
 Individuals will be retrained when any significant change to the operations is required.